 Typically, at the moment those interfaces between key sub-systems for example the RAN (Radio) and Core networks, are closed so an operator has to buy a complete system from one vendor, but O-RAN disaggregates this.
 It disrupts the radio space or core switching space or software space for 5G in the same way that open standards, which underpin the PC and Ethernet data communications, opened up the Internet.
-O-RAN aims to open up 5G mobile networks to new entrants and operators that want to disrupt 5G with new equipment and service offerings.
+O-RAN aims to open up 5G mobile networks to new entrants and operators that want to disrupt 5G with new equipment and service offerings, such as mmWave technology for example.

 For us at Blu Wireless, the opportunity for operators is the ability to connect the O-RAN systems to the backhaul that is of interest, to connect the front end 5G NR (new radio) small cells to the core network.